47degrees/github4s/docs/src/main/tut/git_data.md

 ## Trees

+As you probably know, Git can be considered as a tree structure.
+Each commit creates a new node in that tree.
+Even we could assume that all the Git commands or methods provided by the API, are just tools that serve to navigate on this tree and to manipulate it.

+In the next sections, let's see how Github4s API provides some methods to wrap the Github API.

 ### Create a Tree

 The tree creation API will take nested entries as well.
 If both a tree and a nested path modifying